libretro/docs/docs/guides/arcade-getting-started.md

 * is more accurate than MAME 2010
 * has fixed romsets
 * support more games than MAME 2010
+* is missing support for basic libretro api features (savestates, ...)
+* probably shouldn't be used at all, the performance gap with MAME (current) is usually small and can be in favor of the later, which also has a better libretro integration

 #### MAME 2016
 * is slower than MAME 2015
 * is more accurate than MAME 2015
 * has fixed romsets
 * support more games than MAME 2015
-* has the same shallow libretro implementation than MAME (current)
+* is missing support for basic libretro api features (rotation, ...)
+* probably shouldn't be used at all, the performance gap with MAME (current) is usually small and can be in favor of the later, which also has a better libretro integration

 #### Flycast
-* support arcade hardware based on Sega Dreamcast (NAOMI, NAOMI 2 and AtomisWave)
+* support arcade hardware based on Sega Dreamcast (NAOMI, NAOMI 2, AtomisWave and Sega System SP)
-* is the only libretro core available for those 3 systems
+* is the only working libretro core for those 4 systems

 #### Kronos
 * support arcade hardware based on Sega Saturn (ST-V)